Introducing Solomon Ramsdell

 The Painting

-Solomon Ramsdell suffered heartbreaking events in his war experience and family life, and many readers of the novel about his sister have said how drawn they are to him.
-I feel the same, and I'm excited to work on this new companion novel that stands on its own, yet harmonizes with Rosette.
+Solomon Ramsdell suffered heartbreaking events in his war experience and family life, and his narrative voice in chapters of Rosette has drawn in many readers of that novel.
+His story bears telling in more detail, and this new companion novel stands on its own, yet harmonizes with Rosette.